noncommunicado/KutCode.KeyInject/README.md

 ```

 <h2 id="contribution">☕ Contribution</h2>

-If you wanna to buy me a coffee, send any tokens in TON network:
+If you wanna to buy me a coffee 😃, I will be grateful for any tokens in TON network:
 💎 `noncommunicado.ton`
 💎 `UQD0zFgp0p-eFnbL4cPA6DYqoeWzGbCA81KuU6BKwdFmf8jv`